 October 11, 2012 - A Colorado judge approves 14 more attempted murder charges against Holmes, bringing the total to 152 charges, including murder and weapons offenses.

 October 26, 2012 - The State files a motion to bring additional attempted murder charges against Holmes.
-He faces a total of 166 charges.
+He faces 165 counts, including murder and attempted murder charges.

 November 16, 2012 - It is announced that the Aurora Victim Relief Fund will distribute donations to families of those killed and some victims wounded in the shooting.